Best Practices for Forensic Analysis of Emails

 Email investigation and evidence collection are integral to every eDiscovery and digital forensics case.
-However, when you collect emails forensically, you have to be careful since the beginning.
-There are several steps involved in the email investigation process, such as email verification, searching, reporting, etc. that can be impacted by how you collect emails in the first place.
+However, when collecting emails forensically, you must be careful from the beginning.
+Several steps involved in the email investigation process, such as email verification, searching, reporting, etc., can be impacted by how you collect emails in the first place.

 The following are some important points to keep in mind while forensically collecting emails:

 Once you have a list of custodians whose emails you have to collect, your first plan might be to acquire their live or current mailbox data.
 However, collecting emails forensically requires more than just downloading the live mailboxes, as some relevant emails may exist in different locations including secondary devices.
 Therefore, you must take a multi-pronged approach to cover all possible sources.

 One area that you need to look for is email backup and archive files.
 This is because companies regularly backup their emails as a safety measure and also archive emails on cloud servers.

 If the custodian has deleted certain emails from their mailbox, you may find them in the backup or archive files.
 You may also need to seek access to the downloaded emails on the custodian’s mobile or personal computer in case of a POP account.
 This can help you to collect emails that are unavailable on the office desktop.

 A majority of companies across the globe use Microsoft Exchange with Outlook for email communication.
 If your client/company uses Outlook configured with Exchange, you should also analyze the following:

 - Exchange Database (EDB): Each person who works in the organization has a user account created on Exchange Server.
 You can find the details of each employee’s email messages in the mailboxes stored in the EDB.